*SPOILER ALERT! *

 As

-her captain’s eyes sparked with understanding, Eena tried to excuse the
+the captain’s understanding sparked, Eena tried to excuse the unanimous

 “If

-the tide were reversed for any one of us, Derian, you would do exactly the same
+the tide were reversed for any one of us, you would do exactly the same thing.

 “I